vaadin-component-factory/vcf-month-picker/README.md

 1. Run `npm start` to open the demo.

+## Publishing

+Update the version in the `package.json`, `vcf-month-picker-calendar.ts` and vcf-month-picker.ts.
+Run `npm login` use a login that can publish to the organization `vaadin-component-factory` Run `npm run prepublish`
+Run `npm publish`

+If you want to publish a beta version, use `npm publish --tag=beta`

 ## Contributing

 To contribute to the component, please read [the guideline](https://github.com/vaadin/vaadin-core/blob/master/CONTRIBUTING.md) first.